List of Miracleman story arcs: Book 1: A Dream of Flying

-The Morans lay low, helped by a government D-notice preventing investigation into the events in London, and it is two months before Mike turns into Miracleman again as the couple try to find out more about his powers on May Day at a secluded area of Dartmoor.
+The Morans lie low, helped by a government D-notice preventing investigation into the events in London, and it is two months before Mike turns into Miracleman again as the couple try to find out more about his powers on May Day at a secluded area of Dartmoor.
 Liz also tells Mike that she is pregnant by Miracleman.
 Elsewhere, the events in London have alerted Sir Dennis Archer, head of RAF intelligence unit Spookshow.
 He hires assassin Evelyn Cream to find and kill Miracleman.
 However Cream ultimately betrays Archer and offers to help Miracleman find out more about his history in return for being able to profit from the information he will gain in the process.
 In July, Cream discovers the Cotswolds location of the Project Zarathustra bunker, which the pair infiltrate.
 Archer organises defences including special forces soldiers and the deranged superhuman Big Ben, all of which are no match for Miracleman.
 However once inside Miracleman is rocked by the discovery that he was created as a superweapon by the British government and his time as Miracleman was actually a virtual reality simulation designed to keep control of the powerful superhumans, which were actually clones of a trio of orphans that switch places with the originals upon speaking a change word, with the inactive body being kept in infra-space.
 Once it was felt the project was in danger of becoming uncontrollable a nuclear bomb codenamed Dragonslayer and disguised as a space station was used as a lure to destroy the trio in 1963.
 Already staggered, Miracleman flies into a rage when he discovers that the architect of all of this was the real-life Doctor Emil Gargunza.
 He destroys much of the bunker before Cream is able to calm him, and the pair slip away.
 Project Zarathustra is finally closed down and Archer is disgraced.